deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 [Credit: Geirhos et al.](https://arxiv.org/abs/2004.07780)

 So, the scaling hypothesis says that at large enough scale, the lazy, shortcut solution is the desired one.
-Using the illustration above, we can imagine that the set of rules learnable by ML model #2 expands to include the orange dot, while the set of training and shortcut solutions contract around the orange dot.
+Using the illustration above, we can imagine scaling the model size as the set of rules learnable by ML model #2 expanding to include the orange dot.
+Scaling data and compute corresponds to the set of training and shortcut solutions contracting around the orange dot.

-This requires that
+This requires that the desired solution
-1. A practically sized NN can represent the desired solution
+1. Can be represented by a practically sized NN
-2. The desired solution has a lower loss than shortcut solutions
+2. Has a lower loss than shortcut solutions
-3. The optimizer converges to the desired solution
+3. Can be found by gradient descent

 Furthermore, if all three assumptions hold, then the stronger hypothesis "Scaling NNs is sufficient for general intelligence" requires that